 Keyera also has two unsecured revolving demand facilities, one with the Toronto Dominion Bank in the amount of \$25 million and the other with the Royal Bank of Canada in the amount of \$50 million.
-These facilities bear interest based on the lenders' rates for Canadian prime commercial loans, U.S. base rate loans, LIBOR loans or bankers' acceptances.
+Depending on the type of borrowing, these facilities bear interest based on the lenders' rates for Canadian prime commercial loans, U.S. base rate loans, Canadian Overnight Repo Rate Average ("CORRA") loans, Secured Overnight Financing Rate ("SOFR") loans or letters of credit.